 to include the report of the Secretary-General in the documents sent to Member States in accordance with No. 81 of the Convention,

 invites Member States

-to consider joining appropriate competent international and regional initiatives for enhancing national legislative frameworks relevant to the security of information and communication network,
+1 to consider joining appropriate competent international and regional initiatives for enhancing national legislative frameworks relevant to the security of information and communication network;

+2 to strengthen regional and international cooperation, taking into account Resolution 45 (Rev. Dubai, 2014), through the conclusion of agreements and implementation of measures to facilitate the reduction of risks and threats to confidence and security in the use of ICTs;

+3 to refrain from using ICTs for activities:

+i) involving the extraterritorial interception and monitoring of communications in a way which violates the privacy of communications and users’ personal data protection;

+ii) that undermine confidence and security in the use of ICTs, the preservation of peace and the economic and social development of other Member States; and

+iii) that affect traffic routing and telecommunication quality of service;

+4 to inform the Secretary-General of any incident of the kinds referred to above,

 invites Member States, Sector Members and Associates